 However, I do enjoy Parkrun and our annual RS local event, as it’s always great to be around people who enjoy the same sport.

-Interests : My family come first, Running [obs], Cycling, generally keeping fit and Golf if I ever get time again.
+Interests : My family comes first, Running, Cycling, generally keeping fit and Golf if I ever get time, again.

 Personal Bests

-• Lots of Trail Marathons inc Snowdon Marathon : Quickest 3h39mins
+• Marathons : London and lots of Trail Marathons inc Snowdon Marathon x2

 Sonia Mcwhan